GeSchne/GeSchne/README.md

 My main focus will lie on ABAP, Python, SQL.
 Also I plan to learn C/C++, Javascript and PHP.

-Looking forwar to share with you
+Looking forward to share with you

 <!---
 GeSchne/GeSchne is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.